JasneetDua/Data-Structures-and-Algorithms/Topics/04. Combinatorics/README.md

     - 16 × 15 × 14 = 3360
     - There are 3360 different ways that 3 pool balls could be selected out of 16 balls
   - 16! / 13! = 16 × 15 × 14
-- where n is the number of things to choose from, and you choose k of them(No repetition, order matters)
+- where n is the number of things to choose from, and you choose k of them (no repetition, order matters)

 <!-- attr: { showInPresentation:true, hasScriptWrapper:true, style:'' } -->
 # Variations without Repetition
 - Example:
-  - How many words of 2 `different `letters can you make with 4 letters { a, b, c, d }?
+  - How many words of 2 `different` letters can you make with 4 letters { a, b, c, d }?
 - How to generate variations without repetitions?
   - The same way like variations with repetitions
   - Just use each element at most once